Cardiac Rehab - PEACH Participant Access

 Cardiac Rehabilitation is a 12- week, secondary disease prevention program consisting of exercise and education by a multidisciplinary team.
 The program is proven to improve participant’s quality of life and to facilitate the adoption of a healthy and active lifestyle following a cardiac event.

 The Cardiac Rehab. - Prince Edward Ambulatory Cardiac Health (PEACH) program offers Cardiac Rehabilitation in the Picton Clinic building next to Prince Edward County Memorial Hospital on Main Street in Picton.

-A commitment to participate in two exercise sessions each week for up to 12 weeks and a third independent off-site exercise session is required of all participants.
-Attendance at weekly education presentations during the 12 week program and ongoing participation in community activity programs following graduation is also encouraged to continue a heart healthy lifestyle.
+A commitment to participate in one exercise session each week for up to 12 weeks and a third independent off-site exercise session is required of all participants.
+Attendance at weekly education presentations during the 12 week program and ongoing participation in community activity programs following graduation is also encouraged to continue a heart-healthy lifestyle.